Educator, California Nurses Association/National Nurses United (AFL-CIO)

 California Nurses Association/National Nurses United is the nation’s largest labor union and professional association of registered nurses.
 CNA/NNU’s unique education programs equip union nurses with the information, analysis, and critical thinking skills they need to effectively fight for safe and democratic workplaces, an equitable health care system, healthy communities, and a just world.

-Educators work primarily across three program areas:
+The Educator will work primarily across two program areas:

 - Continuing Education classes and workshops that help nurses connect their day-to-day work experience to the broader economic and political forces that shape the health care system; bring perspective on patient advocacy as a social justice practice; and explore avenues for improving the health and safety of nurses, patients, and communities through collective action.